floalzaix/accounts/structure.md

     * [ ] Mapping of errors with diplaying on the page => modif de la page err404 en error puis param : nbr and also handling when not given an id_account or login so it redirects to the page handling it.
     * [ ] Forgotten password
     * [ ] A display with arrows for the categories
-    * [ ] Optimisation and cleaning of the category system => the category class and DAO
+    * [ ] Optimisation and cleaning of the category system => the category class and DAO and also changing category of transactions as it is changed
     * [ ] A setting *page* to select the theme and others parametable stuff
     * [ ] A loading page with the shields for the login
     * [ ] Storing the date to the DateTime format or not ?